hanzoai/trace-js/CONTRIBUTING.md

 Run `npx lerna publish --force-publish --no-private --concurrency 1`

-- Bumps version number of langfuse and langfuse-node, ignores langfuse-core
+- Bumps version number of hanzo and hanzo-node, ignores hanzo-core
 - Publishes to NPM, publishes also when there are no changes to keep the version numbers in sync
 - Confirm with npmjs OTP